dstroy0/InputHandler/README.md

 The input process will continue to function even if you do not define an output buffer.

 Target function will not execute if the command string does not match, any arguments are type-invalid, or an unexpected amount of arguments are received.

+# Design Goals
+Implementation flexibility.
+Low memory use, feature rich.
+Ease of use.
+It satisfies some advanced interfacing requirements.
+It can parse uint8_t, unsigned char, any value 0-255 char strings.
+It can be used to interface your project with other equipment, programs, and sensors.

+# News

+See the releases' descriptions on
+[the library's release page](https://github.com/dstroy0/InputHandler/releases) for a list of changes.

 # Supported Platforms